jorgecasas/php-ml/docs/machine-learning/classification/naive-bayes.md

 ### Predict

-To predict sample class use `predict` method.
+To predict sample label use `predict` method.
 You can provide one sample or array of samples:

 ```
 $classifier->predict([3, 1, 1]);